yongsin0129/tdd-todo/docs/04-execution/devops/Zeabur-Deployment-Summary.md

 *Note: Prices are approximate and depend on traffic and resource usage*

-## Continuous Deployment
+## Continuous Deployment with CLI

-Once set up, Zeabur automatically deploys when you push to GitHub:
+Once deployed via CLI, Zeabur automatically redeploys when you push to GitHub:

 ```bash
 # Make changes locally